astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 > **Note:** In Airflow 2.0, the **Version** page referenced above will be deprecated.
 Check the footer of the Airflow UI to validate Airflow version instead.

-### Patch Versions of Astronomer Certified
+### Patch Versions of Astronomer Core

-In addition to supporting the latest versions of open source Airflow on Astronomer Certified (AC), our team regularly ships bug and security fixes to AC images as _patch_ releases.
+In addition to supporting the latest versions of open source Airflow on Astronomer Core (AC), our team regularly ships bug and security fixes to AC images as _patch_ releases.

-For example, Astronomer Certified 1.10.10 has been enhanced with 4 additional patches since its initial release:
+For example, Astronomer Core 1.10.10 has been enhanced with 4 additional patches since its initial release:

 - 1.10.10-2
 - 1.10.10-3